Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Method

 In this section, we describe the spectral descriptors that are to be used as inputs for our neural network.
 We used our own implementation for the computation of each type of the spectral descriptors and followed the standard parameters suggested in the original papers.

-\textbf{Global Points Signature} \cite{rustamov2007laplace}: Given a point on a 2-manifold, the GPS at the point is defined as:
+\paragraph{Global Points Signature \citep{rustamov2007laplace}} Given a point on a surface, the GPS at the point is defined as:

-where $\lambda_k$ and $\phi_k$ are the $k$-th eigenvalue and eigenfunction of the Laplace-Beltrami operator defined on the manifold respectively.
+where $\lambda_k$ and $\phi_k$ are the $k$-th eigenvalue and eigenfunction of the Laplace-Beltrami operator defined on the surface respectively.
 An adequate number of eigenvalues suggested in \cite{rustamov2007laplace} is $n=25$.

-\textbf{Heat Kernel Signature} \cite{sun2009concise}: Given a 2-manifold, the heat flow on the manifold can be approximated by the heat kernel function:
+\paragraph{Heat Kernel Signature \citep{sun2009concise}} Given a surface, the heat flow on the surface can be approximated by the heat kernel function:

-Physically, the function returns the amount of heat diffused from a point $x$ to a point $y$ on the manifold during a certain time $t$.
+Physically, the function returns the amount of heat diffused from a point $x$ to a point $y$ on the surface during a certain time $t$.
 From this, the HKS is defined as a series of heat kernel values $H_t(x,x)$ measured at discrete samples of time $t_1, t_2, \ldots, t_n$:

-In \cite{sun2009concise}, the authors suggest using the first 300 eigenvalues and eigenvectors for the approximation of Equation~\ref{eq:heatkernel}.
+\cite{sun2009concise} suggest using the first 300 eigenvalues and eigenvectors for the approximation of Equation~\ref{eq:heatkernel}.
 They also suggest uniformly sampling $n=100$ time samples in logarithmic scale over the time interval from $4\ln 10/\lambda_{300}$ to $4\ln 10/\lambda_2$.

-\textbf{Wave Kernel Signature} \cite{aubry2011wave}: Given a 2-manifold, the propagation of a quantum particle on the manifold is governed by the Schr\"{o}dinger's wave function, whose solution is given as follows:
+\paragraph{Wave Kernel Signature \cite{aubry2011wave}} Given a surface, the propagation of a quantum particle on the surface is governed by the Schr\"{o}dinger's wave function, whose solution is given as follows:

 where $i$ is the imaginary number and $f_E^2$ is an energy probability distribution with expectation value $E$.
 In practice, the energy probability distribution is approximated by the log-normal distribution, $e^{\frac{-(\rho-\ln \lambda_k)^2}{2\sigma^2}}$, where $\rho$ is the energy scale.